LawrenceMMStewart/Bayesian_Optimization/README.md

+# Contents
-Contents: where each section is linked to a part of the paper
+add here where each section is linked to a part of the paper

+## Future Work (Rename and talk about folder of uncompleted stuff)

-Future Work Code: THis is the fil
+THis is the fil
 A breif explanation of the temporal XOR and the neural network that is required for modellign this in the same way that elman  published in his paper- finding strucutre in time (cite this aws well) then have a folder with all this work dumped inside (which is the future work)